wingtorres/coawst-conda/README.md

 ```
 clearly lists the path to the prefix directory.

-Below are the edits I've made to the relevant .mk file (in my case Darwin-gfortran.mk, but it would be another file if you're using a different OS/compiler)
+Below are the edits I've made to the relevant .mk file

 *original*